digital-land/digital-land/content/architecture/documentation/index.md

 #### Commit collection

-* The `collection` folder, containing the raw payloads fetched in the previous step are commited to the collection repository, and pushed to the upstream remote in Github
+* The `collection` folder, containing the raw payloads fetched in the previous step are committed to the collection repository, and pushed to the upstream remote in Github

 #### Update the collection dataset